testmycode/tmc-rstudio/README.md

 How to install the package:

 1. Install the tmcRtestrunner package
 	i.
-On the terminal, navigate to the folder where tmcRtestrunner_0.1.0.tar.gz is located, and run the command "R CMD INSTALL tmcRtestrunner_0.1.0.tar.gz" ii.
-Alternatively, one can enter the R command "devtools::install_github("RTMC/tmc-r-tester/tmcRtestrunner")" in the R console to directly download from GitHub
+On the terminal, navigate to the folder where tmcRtestrunner_0.1.6.tar.gz is located, and run the command "R CMD INSTALL tmcRtestrunner_0.1.6.tar.gz" ii.
+Alternatively, one can enter the R command 'devtools::install_github("testmycode/tmc-r-tester/tmcRtestrunner", build = FALSE)' in the R console to directly download from GitHub

 2. Next, either:
 	i.
-Go to tmcrstudioaddin's parent directory, open R and type "install.packages("tmcrstudioaddin",repos=NULL, type="source")".
+Go to tmcrstudioaddin's parent directory, open R and type 'install.packages("tmcrstudioaddin", repos = NULL, type = "source")'.
-		If this fails, install RStudio version that is at least 1.1.67 (from https://www.rstudio.com/products/rstudio/download/preview/).
+		If this fails, install RStudio version that is at least 1.3.10731 (from https://www.rstudio.com/products/rstudio/download/preview/).
 You may need to install it from the terminal with e.g. dkpg (not with Software Center).
 			Also install the required packages manually (with install.packages("package_name").

 or
 	ii.
-On the terminal, navigate to the folder where tmcrstudioaddin_0.3.4.tar.gz is located, and run the command "R CMD INSTALL tmcrstudioaddin_0.3.4.tar.gz"
+On the terminal, navigate to the folder where tmcrstudioaddin_0.5.9.tar.gz is located, and run the command "R CMD INSTALL tmcrstudioaddin_0.5.9.tar.gz"

-3. Once the package tmcrstudioaddin is installed, open RStudio and select "Addins" from upper bar and there "TMC R 0.3.3".
+3. Once the package tmcrstudioaddin is installed, open RStudio and select "Addins" from upper bar and there "TMC R 0.5.5".

 ### Credits